New Wyoming LLC Law

-Wyoming was the first state to have LLC’s in 1977 and that law has recently been updated.
+Wyoming was the first state to have LLCs, over 40 years ago, and that law has been updated.

 “The state of Wyoming now has the best LLC asset protection law in the nation.”

-- A single member LLC is protected by charging order
+- A Wyoming single-member LLC is protected by charging order

 - Better asset protection law than any other state

-- Wyoming law does not allow any room for interpretation
+- Wyoming LLC law does not allow any room for interpretation

 - Domestic Asset Protection Trust can be linked to the LLC